The purpose of the Section is to enhance recognition of the importance of Animal Law to the state of Montana and to the legal profession.

 The State Bar of Montana-New Lawyers' Section has 100+ members all in their first 10 years of practice.
 Therefore, the Section is known as: "the voice of Montana's new lawyers".
 Section membership benefits include social events & networking opportunities, discounted CLE admission, public service opportunities and the chance to help shape the future of the State Bar of Montana.

-Contact: Katie Smithgall, Chair
+Contact: Katie Lane, Chair

 Join the New Lawyers' Section as a Law Student Associate Member HERE